 Gottlieb, R. & Loukaitou-Sideris, A. (2003).
 Putting pleasure back in the drive: Reclaiming urban parkways for the 21st century.
 Access, 22, 1-44.

-American Politics Commons, Community-based Learning Commons, Community-based Research Commons, Community Engagement Commons, Comparative Politics Commons, Environmental Policy Commons, Health Policy Commons, Inequality and Stratification Commons, Other Political Science Commons, Other Public Affairs, Public Policy and Public Administration Commons, Place and Environment Commons, Politics and Social Change Commons, Public Policy Commons, Social Policy Commons, Transportation Commons, Urban Studies Commons, Urban Studies and Planning Commons, Work, Economy and Organizations Commons
+American Politics Commons, Civic and Community Engagement Commons, Community-based Learning Commons, Community-based Research Commons, Comparative Politics Commons, Environmental Policy Commons, Health Policy Commons, Inequality and Stratification Commons, Other Political Science Commons, Other Public Affairs, Public Policy and Public Administration Commons, Place and Environment Commons, Politics and Social Change Commons, Public Policy Commons, Social Policy Commons, Transportation Commons, Urban Studies Commons, Urban Studies and Planning Commons, Work, Economy and Organizations Commons